 When deciding how to allocate your TSP, make sure you’re honest with yourself.
 The stock markets are driven by greed and fear, and federal employees must be careful to recognize those emotions in themselves.

-You can see that, historically, each event had its phase when the markets were rocky but continued on to make a full recovery and into much higher ground.
-I show this as a means to illustrate that over the long-term these pandemics have had little impact on market performance.
 In the short term, it causes craziness.
 In determining how to allocate your TSP, remember your attitude and your aptitude for risk and market volatility, how much time you have until you need your money, and remember to consider more than just your TSP account.